Creative & Cultural Skills Awards

 Intern of the Year Award

-The Intern of the Year Award celebrates paid interns working in creative and cultural industries who have shown exceptional commitment and ambition.
+The Intern of the Year Award celebrates paid interns working in the creative and cultural sector who have shown exceptional commitment and ambition to learn new skills.

 Creative Choices Award

 The Creative Choices Award celebrates those who have shown continued excellence in breaking down the barriers to entry in the creative and cultural sector.
 This is one of our most popular awards and celebrates the great work done by the unsung heroes in our industry.